Curriculum

 High quality phonics sessions will be taught daily in Reception and Key Stage 1 classes in small differentiated groups, enhanced by a multi-sensory teaching approach.

 We expect children to learn 31 sounds by the end of Reception.
 In Year 1 children learn the other 13 sounds.
-During the lessons, children learn sounds for individual letters, diagraphs (two letters representing single sound, such as ea) and trigraph (three letters representing single sound, such as igh).
+During the lessons, children learn sounds for individual letters, diagraphs (two letters representing a single sound, such as ea) and trigraphs (three letters representing a single sound, such as igh).
 Children learn to blend sounds into words; read exception words; learn correct letters; and learn to spell.
-We give some children on-to-one support to help them keep up.
+We give some children one-to-one support to help them keep up.
 We give children reading books that help them practise the sounds that they have learned.
 They read these books at school and take them home to read to their parents.
 During each week, the classes have story time.
 Each teacher carefully chooses books to read to the class.
 This is when children listen to stories that have rich language and they can develop a love of reading.